" "

 Most of the time, these items have already gone through multiple markdowns — often more than 90% off — and Dollar General is just trying to clear out the remaining inventory.

 Want a heads-up on what might drop to a penny soon?
 Keep an eye on items currently marked at 90% off.
-Those deals might hang around for a week, or even a few weeks, before finally dropping to just $0.01.
+Those deals may hang around for a week — or even a few weeks — before finally dropping to just $0.01.

 The biggest thing to remember when penny shopping is to pay close attention to the size, flavor, count, and variety of each item.
 Everything must match exactly with what’s listed on the current Penny List in order for it to ring up for $0.01 at the register.